Enjoying our puzzle hints?

 Purple group: HETERONYMS

-These words are all examples of heteronyms, which are words that are spelled the same but have different meanings and, often, different pronunciations.
+These words are all heteronyms, meaning they are spelled the same but have different meanings and pronunciations.
+They are all examples of words that can be confusing due to their multiple definitions.

 Red herrings and trap words explained